-This draft reviewed IDP is the strategic plan for Prince Albert Municipality for the period 2018/2019.
-The draft IDP & budget were tabled to council on, 28 March 2018 and made available for public input.
+This reviewed IDP is the strategic plan for Prince Albert Municipality for the period 2019/2020.
+The IDP & budget will be tabled to council on, 28 March 2019 and made available for public input.

 1.1.4 Legislative Framework

 Framework of driving force behind the IDP Municipalities function within an extensive legislative and policy framework that provides prescripts and guidelines for municipal objectives, strategies and programmes to be implemented and aligned with municipal functions.
 Prince Albert Municipality realises that in order to achieve growth and development.
 The budget, programmes and projects must be aligned to regulatory, developmental and institutional policy directives.